• Skip to primary navigation

 Notes

-• Parchment paper, or a clean silicone baking mat, must be used to line your baking sheet.
+• Lining baking sheet: Parchment paper, or a clean silicone baking mat, must be used to line your baking sheet.
 Adding grease/cooking spray to your baking sheet will cause the macaroons to spread when baking.
 Macaroons will stick to an unlined baking sheet.

-• * Standard egg sizes vary between the US and Europe.
+• Egg sizes: * Standard egg sizes vary between the US and Europe.
 In the US, large eggs are about the same size as a European medium egg.

-• Macaroons can be stored in an airtight container at room temperature for up to a week.
-Macaroons can also be refrigerated if you don't plan to enjoy them right away - up to two weeks.
-Baked macaroons can also be frozen for up to a month.
+• Storage: Macaroons can be stored in an airtight container at room temperature for up to a week.
+Baked macaroons can also be frozen for a month or more.

 Nutrition Estimate